-No animal is easy to care for!
-If you choose to get a cockatiel then know that you will need to provide adequate time, patience, love, and training to make sure they are kept happy.
+If you choose to get a cockatiel, then know that you will need to provide adequate time, patience, love, and training to make sure they are kept happy.
 Cockatiels who are free-flight ( free to roam and fly around the home) may be a lot messier to clean up after.

-Before you decide that a cockatiel is a bird for you then hold on!
+Before you decide that a cockatiel is a bird for you, hold on!
 These animals can live really long lives.
-Unlike dogs, cats, and bunnies.
 A wild cockatiel may live anywhere from 10 to 14 years, but of course, that’s taking into account various factors like predators, starvation, and disease.
 However, a pet cockatiel in captivity can live much longer… over 20 years to be exact!